Last Updated on by Buayifa

 - Rinse your body under the shower.

 - Your skin would be refreshed and invigorated.

 - Then moisturize immediately.

-- Once your bath gloves and skin are wet, pour some shower gel into your palms.
+- Once your scrub gloves and skin are wet, pour some shower gel into your palms.

 - Then lightly rub your palms together to share the shower gel.